7 Best Camping Generators For Whisper Quiet Power

 The other option, propane, can be a little harder to find.

-But most outdoor stores and home centers have a BBQ canister exchange or filling station.
+However, most outdoor stores and home centers have a BBQ canister exchange or filling station.

 Propane is much more efficient and clean-burning.

-So a dual-fuel generator is a nice compromise.
+So, a dual-fuel generator is a nice compromise.

 But this second option is unusually only available on larger units.